Different types of diodes and their applications in electronics

 • Collimated (meaning all parts travel in one and same direction)

-Application: Laser diode used in optical fiber systems are made of gallium arsenide phosphide.
+Laser diode used in optical fiber systems are made of gallium arsenide phosphide.

-Application: They are very useful for various applications such as fire alarms, counting systems and automatic control systems.
+They are very useful for various applications such as fire alarms, counting systems and automatic control systems.
 Photodiodes are used as fast counters and used in light meters to measure the light energy.

-Sensor basics and Different types of Sensors
+Laser basics and its types